-- 10.3.1 This policy applies to applications for off-course betting premises.
+10.3.1 This policy applies to applications for off-course betting premises.
 This is betting that takes place other than at a track, typically in a betting shop.

-- 10.3.2 The Licensing Authority must be satisfied that the primary use of the premises is to operate as betting premises.
-The applicant will be expected to demonstrate they are offering sufficient facilities for betting or otherwise should not make gaming machines available on the premises.

-- 10.3.3 In determining applications for betting premises, the Licensing Authority shall consider the following:
+- 10.3.2 In determining applications for betting premises, the Licensing Authority shall consider the following:

 - proof of age schemes

 - CCTV

 - entry control system

 - staff numbers

 - staff training

 - counter layout

 - supervision of entrances/ machine areas

 - machine privacy screens

 - notices/ signage

 - opening hours

 - provision of responsible gambling information

-This list is not exhaustive, and is merely indicative of example measures the Licensing Authority will expect applicants to offer to meet the licensing objectives.
+This list is not exhaustive and is merely indicative of example measures the Licensing Authority will expect applicants to offer to meet the licensing objectives.

-10.3.4 Betting machines made available at betting premises that accept bets on live events such as horse racing (SSBT's or self-service betting terminals) are not gaming machines and therefore do not count towards the total number of gaming machines that may be permitted at betting premises.
-However, where a machine is made available to take bets on 'virtual' races (e.g. results/images generated by a computer to resemble a real race or event), that

-IS a gaming machine and counts towards the maximum permitted number of gaming machines, and is subject to the relevant statutory limits on stakes and prizes.
+- 10.3.3 Betting machines made available at betting premises that accept bets on live events such as horse racing (SSBT's or self-service betting terminals) are not gaming machines and therefore do not count towards the total number of gaming machines that may be permitted at betting premises.
+However, where a machine is made available to take bets on 'virtual' races (e.g., results/images generated by a computer to resemble a real race or event), that IS a gaming machine and counts towards the maximum permitted number of gaming machines and is subject to the relevant statutory limits on stakes and prizes. - 10.3.4 Section 181 of the Gambling Act 2005 permits the Licensing Authority to restrict the number of SSBT's, their nature and the circumstances in which they may be made available by attaching a relevant condition to a Premises Licence for a betting office.
+When considering whether to do so, the Licensing Authority will consider, among other things, the ability of employees to monitor the use of the machines by children and young persons or by vulnerable people. - 10.3.5 The Licensing Authority when considering the number, nature, and circumstances of self-service betting terminals an operator wants to offer will take into account the size of the premises, the number of counter positions

-- 10.3.5 Section 181 of the Gambling Act 2005 permits the Licensing Authority to restrict the number of SSBT's, their nature and the circumstances in which they may be made available by attaching a relevant condition to a Premises Licence for a betting office.
-When considering whether to do so, the Licensing Authority will consider, among other things, the ability of employees to monitor the use of the machines by children and young persons or by vulnerable people. - 10.3.6 The Licensing Authority when considering the number, nature and circumstances of selfservice betting terminals an operator wants to offer will take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines. - 10.3.7 Where an SSBT includes functionality to be marketed or presented in languages other than English, the Licensing Authority will seek to ensure the operator has considered the ordinary code provision set by the Gambling Commission about making the following information also available in the relevant languages: - information on how to gamble responsibly and access the help referred to in the Gambling Commission's Licence Conditions and Codes of Practice; - the player's guide to any game, bet or lottery under the provisions of the Gambling Commission's Licence Conditions and Codes of Practice; - the summary of the contractual terms on which gambling is offered, which is a condition of the licence holder's Operating Licence issued by the Gambling Commission.
+- available for person-to-person transactions, and the ability of staff to monitor the use of the machines. - 10.3.6 Where an SSBT includes functionality to be marketed or presented in languages other than English, the Licensing Authority will seek to ensure the operator has considered the ordinary code provision set by the Gambling Commission about making the following information also available in the relevant languages: - information on how to gamble responsibly and access the help referred to in the Gambling Commission's Licence Conditions and Codes of Practice. - the player's guide to any game, bet or lottery under the provisions of the Gambling Commission's Licence Conditions and Codes of Practice. - the summary of the contractual terms on which gambling is offered, which is a condition of the licence holder's Operating Licence issued by the Gambling Commission.

-10.4 Betting Tracks and Other Sporting Venues
+10.4 Betting tracks and other sporting venues

-10.4.1 Tracks include premises where a race or other sporting event takes place, or is intended to take place.
+10.4.1 Tracks include premises where a race or other sporting event takes place or is intended to take place.
 These may be subject to one or more than one Premises Licence, provided each licence relates to a specified area of the track.
 The Gambling Commission Guidance identifies that operators of track betting premises will not necessarily hold an Operating Licence issued by the Commission.
 The Licensing Authority will have particular regard to proposals and measures to ensure the environment in which betting takes place is suitable for betting and that betting is conducted in a fair and open way.